Glass Sculpture

 The glass sculptures shown here have been crafted using a range of techniques, including screen printing, digital film, etching, slumping, and back-lighting.

-Because these works are displayed in public spaces without barriers, all glass has been toughened and laminated to ensure it will not shatter into small pieces if damaged.
+Because these works are displayed in public spaces without barriers, all glass has been toughened and laminated to ensure it will not shatter if damaged.

 Lighting